-Obtaining capital to invest in your business is possible, even if you don’t have a legal immigration status or a valid social security number.
+Obtaining capital to invest in your business is possible, even if you don’t have legal immigration status or a valid social security number.
 All you need is an ITIN loan.
 ITIN loans are those available for business owners with no Social Security number, only an ITIN number.

 If you don’t qualify for a Social Security Number, you can access an Individual Taxpayer Identification Number or ITIN.
-This number is issued by the IRS to foreign citizens who need to file federal taxes.
+The IRS issues this number to foreign citizens who need to file federal taxes.
 Although it will not change your immigration status, it will allow you to apply for ITIN loans to finance your business.

 In this article, you will learn:

 To get your ITIN number (and thus access ITIN loans), you need to:

 - Fill out form W-7, available in English and Spanish.